 The postulate

-This word refers to the "official" entry into a monastery.
-The young person lives in a fraternity with brothers and other postulants.
-He begins to live more closely with the brothers in order to learn the Franciscan way of life.
-This is a period of one year, a time conducive to experiencing the presence of God and the brothers.
-The Franciscan lifestyle is characterized by:
+This term refers to the “official” entry into a friary.
+The young man lives in a community with the friars and other postulants.
+He begins to live more closely with the friars to learn the Franciscan way of life.
+This is a one-year period, a time conducive to experiencing the presence of God and the friars.
+The Franciscan way of life is characterized by:

 Fraternal life,